Samsung/tizen-docs/docs/application/vscode-ext/index.md

 If you do not have a real device, you can run applications in the Tizen emulator.

-To download emulator media, you can use the Tizen Package Manager or the Tizen Emulator Manager.
+To download emulator images, you can use the Tizen Package Manager or the Tizen Emulator Manager.

 - To use the Tizen Package Manager:
   1. Open the **Command Palette** and enter **tizen package**.